dominicobrien/mm/_posts/2005-06-15-on-id-cards.md

 date: 2005-06-15T17:08:05+01:00
 last_modified_at: 2021-11-23T23:00:02+01:00
 categories:
-  - Blog
+  - Politics
 tags:
-  - government
+  - Government
-  - id cards
+  - ID cards
   - George Orwell
 ---
 Who is aware of the new ID Card bill that UK labour government is trying to push through?